georgitinchev/Softuni-Exercises/README.md

 # Included:

-Overall collection of all the exercises and practice i undertook during my software university training.
+Overall obj of all the exercises and practice i undertook during my software university training.